pauleveritt/visual_debugging_games/docs/_sources/first_breakpoint/index.rst.txt

    - *Line 8*.
 Draw some text on the screen at the 100,400 position.

 #. *Line numbers*.
-If line numbers are visible, right click in the "gutter"
+If line numbers aren't visible, right click in the "gutter"
    to the left of the the code and choose ``Show Line Number``.

 #. *Set breakpoint*.
 Click in the gutter area to the left of line 8, causing